 Director and Principal Investigator

 Claudia Haase is an Associate Professor of Human Development and Social Policy in the School of Education and Social Policy and (by courtesy) of Psychology.
-She is also a faculty member at the Northwestern University Interdepartmental Neuroscience program, a faculty associate at the Institute of Policy Research, and a faculty affiliate at the Institute for Innovations in Developmental Sciences and the Buffett Institute for Global Studies at Northwestern University.
-She enjoys spending time with her husband, children, family and friends around the world, and with herself. | Claudia’s CV, Faculty Website, Google Scholar
+She is also a faculty member at the Northwestern University Interdepartmental Neuroscience program, a faculty associate at the Institute of Policy Research, and a faculty affiliate at the Institute for Innovations in Developmental Sciences and the Buffett Institute for Global Studies at Northwestern University. | Claudia’s CV, Faculty Website, Google Scholar

 Graduate Students

-Chen-Wei “Felix” Yu is a first-year PhD student in the Human Development and Social Policy program.
+Chen-Wei “Felix” Yu is a third-year PhD student in the Human Development and Social Policy program.
 His research interests revolve around two core human affective phenomena: emotion and motivation.
-Specifically, he has been interested in examining how and why people regulate their own behaviors and emotions as well as others’, and whether the “how” and “why” play different roles in the regulatory outcomes.
-With this understanding, he hopes to develop interventions and inform policies that would enable people to capitalize on their emotion and motivation to flourish in multiple critical aspects of their lives, such as long-term goal pursuits, significant relationships, and health. | Felix’s Google Scholar, Linkedin, Website
+Specifically, he is interested in examining how and why people regulate their behaviors and emotions and others’, as well as whether the “how” and “why” play different roles in the regulatory outcomes.
+He hopes to develop interventions and inform policies enabling people to capitalize on their emotion and motivation to flourish in multiple critical aspects of their lives, such as long-term goal pursuits, significant relationships, and health. | Felix’s Google Scholar, LinkedIn, Website

 Research Coordinator